New York Medical Building Improves HVAC Performance, Saves Energy Using Aeroseal

-The Aeroseal Turnkey Air Duct Services Crew Worked with ESCO/Facilities Staff to Improve HVAC Performance and Energy Efficiency for a New York State Medical Building.
+Aeroseal Worked with ESCO and Facilities Staff to Improve HVAC Performance and Energy Efficiency at a New York State Medical Building.

-A good energy services company (ESCO) is always on the lookout for innovative energy conservation measures (ECM) to save clients’ money, and they have a lot of measures to choose for any given project.
-Assessing operating budgets, reviewing overall building performance, and evaluating energy usage are just a few.
+A good energy services company (ESCO) is always on the lookout for innovative energy conservation measures (ECM) to save clients’ money.
+They have a lot of measures to choose for any given project — assessing operating budgets, reviewing overall building performance, and evaluating energy usage are just a few.
 Too often, ESCOs overlook duct sealing as an ECM.
 When in fact, sealing air leaks in ductwork not only improves energy efficiency with quick payback, it also services as a retro-comissioning measure (RCM) to improve the health, safety, compliance, and HVAC performance of building infrastructure.

-That’s what was discovered recently at the New York State medical center.
-Aeroseal came to the center and conducted a preliminary analysis of the 100year-old+ facility.
-The facility manager was aware the hospital had airflow issues, and thus the potential for significant energy savings and improvement in HVAC performance.
-A big question was, how much savings would sealing the air duct system using Aeroseal deliver?
+Aeroseal was asked to conduct a preliminary analysis of the 100year-old+ medical facility.
+The facility manager knew the hospital had airflow issues, and a potential for significant energy savings and improved HVAC performance.
+But how much savings would sealing the air duct system using Aeroseal deliver?
 And how viable would it be to do the work in a 24/7 hospital environment?

-Luckily both of these questions were answered affirmatively, and the results were nothing short of outstanding.
+Both of these questions were answered affirmatively, and the results were outstanding.

 - Building: New York State Medical Facility

 - Goal: Reduce duct leakage for substantial energy savings and better HVAC performance

 - Results: Seal ductwork to 97% leakage reduction; Save $22,694 in annual energy usage/costs

 Ductwork in healthcare facilities nationwide have been sealed with Aeroseal to supporting unique vertical benefits such as efficiency, IAQ, and more.